Unused or leftover marijuana

 Yes, all cannabis waste needs to be properly documented and you must keep accurate and organized records for each batch.
 As a part of the track-and-trace procedures we provide you with a electronic manifest that records the weight, date and time of both collection and deposit, all accessible to you through our online portal.

 3. Do I need to make my cannabis waste unusable and unrecognizable?

 Yes.
-Per the regulations set forth by the BCC, CDFA, and CDPH, all cannabis by product must be rendered into cannabis waste BEFORE it is hauled away from the premises.
-Visit the Regulations and view section 5054 of the BCC’s Text.
+Per the regulations set forth by the BCC, CDFA, and CDPH, all cannabis by product must be rendered into cannabis waste before it is hauled away from your cannabis operation.
+Read the state regulations.

 4. Can I throw cannabis waste into the dumpster?